mannyrivera2010/central-notes/README.md

-# central-notes
+# central-notes and central-scripts
-A repo for notes
+A repo for notes and scripts